Eliciting reference measures of law-invariant functionals: Value-at-Risk

 \subsection{Comparison to axiomatisations of quantiles}

 With Propositions~\ref{prop:VaR1} and \ref{prop:VaR2}, we have solved the problem of identifying the reference probability for (non-degenerate) VaR capacities.
 In this subsection, we briefly compare our solution to existing work on axiomatising quantile preferences, focusing in particular on the paper by Rostek~\cite{Rostek}.
-In contrast, the approach of Chambers~\cite{Chambers}, recently strengthened by \cite{OneAxiom}, treats VaR as a functional on distribution functions.
+In contrast, the approach of Chambers~\cite{Chambers}, recently strengthened by Fadina et al.~\cite{OneAxiom}, treats VaR as a functional on distribution functions.
 The latter perspective differs fundamentally from ours, which is grounded in random variables and events, and avoids the challenge of eliciting a reference probability altogether.

-The setting in Rostek~\cite{Rostek}, however, shares some similar features with ours.
+The setting in Rostek~\cite{Rostek}, however, shares some features with ours.
 This setting concerns a ``Savagean model of purely subjective uncertainty'', where acts play the role of random variables.
-One of the key goals of the paper (see \cite[Theorem 1]{Rostek}) is to characterise axiomatically if a given preference relation has a numerical representation by a quantile function; that is, by $\var_\gamma^P$ for a suitable parameter $\gamma$ and a convex-ranged probability charge $P$---up to complications created by degenerate cases.
+One of the key goals of the paper (see \cite[Theorem 1]{Rostek}) is to characterise axiomatically---up to complications created by degenerate cases---whether a given preference relation has a numerical representation by a quantile function; that is, by $\var_\gamma^P$ for a suitable parameter $\gamma$ and a convex-ranged probability charge $P$.

-In order to prove Theorem 1, \cite{Rostek} needs to answer three questions: \begin{enumerate}[(a)] \item Does the numerical representation belong to the VaR-class? \item What is the (convex-ranged) reference probability $P$? \item What is the parameter $\gamma$? \end{enumerate} The elicitation we perform in the present section only addresses questions (b) and (c) and presumes that (a) is answered affirmatively.
+In order to prove Theorem 1, Rostek~\cite{Rostek} needs to answer three questions: Does the numerical representation belong to the VaR-class?
+What is the (convex-ranged) reference probability $P$?
+And what is the parameter $\gamma$?
+The elicitation we perform in the present section only addresses the last two questions and presumes that the first one is answered affirmatively.
 Thus, our contribution can be seen as a step in the broader framework of the proof of \cite[Theorem 1]{Rostek}.
 The latter, however, is very intricate and uses the machinery of Fishburn's \cite[Chapter 14]{Fishburn} derivation of subjective expected utility.
-Our approach is comparatively direct, yet firmly grounded in the general principles explored in Sections~\ref{sec:first} and \ref{sec:distortion}.
+Our approach is comparatively direct, yet firmly grounded in the general principles explored in Sects.~\ref{sec:first} and \ref{sec:distortion}.
 How one would obtain Propositions~\ref{prop:VaR1} and \ref{prop:VaR2} from \cite{Rostek} more easily---if possible at all---is unclear to us.